potpiejimmy/dncash-io/README.md

     npm run deploy

 Important note about websockets support: As of the time of this writingm the default Nginx configuration in EB is not configured for websockets.
-Thus, the commands in file .ebextensions/enable-websocket.config modify the Nginx configuration to enable HTTP Upgrade for websockets.
+Thus, the commands in file .ebextensions/enable-websocket.config modify the Nginx configuration to enable HTTP Upgrade for websockets (and increases the socket idle timeout to 3600s).
 This configuration, however, is performed during deployment.
 If you modify the EB configuration in the Web console, this modified configuration may be lost and websocket connections will report HTTP 500.
 Re-deploy to fix.
 (TODO: add a fixed, permanent Nginx configuration.)

 ### User Interface / Portal App